CosmWasm/docs-deprecated/docs/02-getting-started/05-interact-with-contract.md

 # you can dump entire contract state
 wasmd query wasm contract-state all $CONTRACT $NODE

-# note that we prefix the key "config" with two bytes indicating it's length
+# note that we prefix the key "config" with two bytes indicating its length
 # echo -n config | xxd -ps
 # gives 636f6e666967
 # thus we have a key 0006636f6e666967